RainTrap341/NorthstarDocs/docs/Modding/guides/scripting/gamemodemods.md

     "LoadPriority": 1,
 ```

-The script above defines the pubic and listed details of the mod.
+The script above defines the public and listed details of the mod.

 ```json
 "Scripts": [